Alabama pediatrician: ‘I don’t trust the government’ but COVID ‘is real’ and we’re ‘drowning’ - NewsBreak

 Alabama pediatrician: ‘I don’t trust the government’ but COVID ‘is real’ and we’re ‘drowning’

-A North Alabama pediatrician is sharing his experiences with COVID and it’s a sobering one: It is a nightmare.
+A North Alabama pediatrician is sharing his experiences with COVID and it’s a sobering one: It’s real and it is a nightmare.
 Dr. Charles Wayne Melvin, a pediatrician at Tennessee Valley Pediatric Associates, Inc. in Sheffield and head of pediatrics at Helen Keller Hospital, wrote about his experiences in a Facebook post.
 In the post, Melvin said he is politically conservative and believes “both sides have botched this whole thing.”
-But, he adds COVID “is a real life and death fight and people are dying.”www.mlive.com
+But, he adds COVID “is a real life and death fight and people are dying.”www.al.com